Skip to main content

 Usage

 This package is used as a module.
-Use the warp function in layers.py as needed to produce the landcover matrix layer and/or elevation raster with the desired parameters/bounds.
+Use the warp function in utils.py as needed to produce the landcover matrix layer and/or elevation raster with the desired parameters/bounds.
 The class LayerGenerator in layers.py can then be used to create corresponding habitat layers for various bird species.

 Refer to tests/test_layers.ipynb for a simple example of how to use the package to produce landcover matrix layers and habitat layers.
+This example shows many of the various custom overrides that the package has for fine-tuned control of outputs.

 Preparing the landcover matrix layer